jackgrauer/NBAstudy/ARTICLE.md

 $\epsilon_{it,1}$ and $\epsilon_{it,2}$ are the error terms for the wage tax and sales tax models.

 The first model designated cities with an NBA team and a sales tax system as the treatment group.
 Cities with no NBA and a sales tax were designated as the control group.
 The second model the similar, except treatment and control groups were defined based on the presence or absence of a wage tax system.
 This configuration enabled us to assess whether cities with NBA teams saw sales tax revenue increases in tandem with the major revenue increases the NBA experienced in 2016.

 In both models, we represented the 2016 intervention with the variable ‘Post-2016,’ which divided observations by whether they were made before the 2016 intervention and after it.
 This term captured differences in tax revenue impacts in cities with NBA teams before and after the 2016 media deal.
 The interaction term ‘NBA Team * Post-2016’ isolated the effect of the media deal to any potential difference of impact on cities with and without NBA teams.

 Given the early diagnostic warnings the preliminary data analysis produced, we performed several post-modelling tests to assess the severity of multicollinearity, and heteroscedascity in the WLS models.
 To test whether non-normality of data threatened the strength of our hypotheses, we re-tested them with stationary bootstrapping.

+## RESULTS of Exploratory Analysis
+The exploratory phase of this study consisted of a compared of Philadelphia tax revenue collections to estimated 76ers tax obligations from 2001 to 2022.

+Estimated tax contributions to Philadelphia by the 76ers remained static, at around an annual $2 million, between 2001 and 2015.
+2016 marked an uptick, coincident with the Turner-ESPN media deal, and peaked in 2022 at around $7 million.
+In line with Keefer's observation that the deal produced significant player salary increases, estimated 76ers wage tax contributions  grew from $1.5 in 2016 to $4.6 million in 2022: the largest observed increase of included variable.

+Both the 76ers' and Philadelphia noticeably dipped during the Covid pandemic years.
+The 2016 media deal, however, corresponded only to a strong response from the 76ers' financials.
+The effect did not seem to translate to Philadelphia tax revenue collection trends.

-## RESULTS
+## RESULTS of Main Analysis

-The exploratory section of this study compared tax revenue collected by the City of Philadelphia and informed estimates of what the 76ers and their property management company owed Philadelphia in taxes from 2001 to 2002.
-On Philadelphia's side, we identified the three line items to which the 76ers' operation contributed: Business Privelige, Wage and Earnings, and Sales and Use Taxes.

-On the 76ers' side, we matched each available financial metric available on the team to an appropriate per year percentage charged in Philadelphia tax.
-For example, we estimated Amusement Tax generated by the 76ers for Philadelphia by taking 76ers' gate receipt revenue for each year and applying the percentage charged in amsent tax that year.

-Philadelphia’s three major tax revenue streams over 20 years showed no obvious fluctuations other than a pandemic-adjacent dip in wage tax revenue.
-76ers tax contributions to Philadelphia remained mostly static until 2015, and showed a subsequent upward turn, temporarily stifled by the pandemic.

-The findings, aligned with the existing research, suggested financial performance of NBA teams had little influence on tax revenue in host cities.
+This study's main section expanded scope to 17 cities between 2001 and 2022, featured a host of control measures, and introduced treatment and control groups in a setup designed to isolate the effect of the NBA's 2016 financial performance on municipal tax revenues.

+# Parallel Trends Assumption
+The preliminary OLS regressions showed that sales and wage tax revenues shared similar slopes (p = .353) consistent between cities with and without NBA teams.
+This provided proof of parallel trends in these variables prior to the intervention: a necessary pre-requisite for a multivariate DID analysis using a WLS model.

+# Model Fits
+The sales tax model accounted for %47.8 of observed observed variance (R² = 0.478), the wage tax model accounted for 42.3%.
+These are acceptable values for social science purposes, given the presence of statistically sigificant explanatory variables.
+(Ozili, p.10).

+# Impact of NBA Team Presence Overall
+The sales tax model associated the presence of an NBA team to a statistically, but not practically significant reduction in sales tax revenue(coefficient = -0.0007, p < 0.001).
+The wage tax model produced a similar figure (coefficient = -0.0008, p < 0.001).

+# Impact of the 2016 NBA Media Deal
+Results further indicated no significant change in tax revenues before and after the 2016 media deal.
+The coefficients of the interaction terms in both models ranged from -0.0002 to 0.0002, with p-values over 0.667.
+Interaction terms in both sales tax and wage tax analyses did not show significant effects post-2016 media deal (coefficients: -6.874e-05 and -0.0002, p-values: 0.823 and 0.712).

+# Model Diagnostics

+Post-regression diagnostic tests suggested some potential issues with the models.
+We either addressed those issues with modifications to the models, or resolved them with further assessments.
+P-values and other relevant statistics are available in Appendix _.

+No values produced by the Variance Inflation Factor (VIF) test exceeded 5, which alleviated multicollinearity concerns.
+The Shapiro-Wilk test yeilded small p-values (< .05) in both values, which indicated non-normality of data

 ## LIMITATIONS

-...NBA teams host numerous games that attract large crowds.
-This can directly increase local economic activity through spending on tickets, concessions, merchandise, parking, and other game-related expenses.

-Indirect and Induced Impacts: The presence of NBA teams can also indirectly boost local businesses, such as bars, restaurants, and hotels, as fans often spend money in these establishments before and after games.
-Additionally, these businesses may hire more employees or increase hours to accommodate game-day crowds, further stimulating local economies.

-Enhanced City Visibility and Branding: Hosting an NBA team puts cities on a national or even international stage, potentially attracting more tourists, business investments, and enhancing the city's brand as a vibrant, lively place to visit or live.

-## Limitations of the Proxy:
+Philadelphia denied virtually all requests for public access to transaction records between Wells Fargo Center and the city with information in question in this study, among many others related to the stadium proposal (Althouse).
+Without access to primary source financial documents, we had to infer how much the 76ers and their home stadium's pays Philadelphia annual in taxes based on a collage of court filings and a real estate document the City Solicitor's Office claimed did not exist.

+The NBA's strong 2016 financial performance in 2016 may have exerted a localized economic effect in Philadelphia to which our back-of-napkin test was insensitive.
+This study would benefit from improved access to direct documentation of the financial transactions between NBA teams and their host cities.

-Oversimplification of Economic Contributions: While the presence of an NBA team is indicative of certain types of economic activities, it might oversimplify or overlook other economic dynamics.
+While the presence of an NBA team indicates of certain types of economic activities, our model undoubtedly oversimplifed and overlooked numerous economic dynamics.
 For instance, the actual economic impact of an NBA team can be far less than expected if most of the money spent on and around game days comes from local residents (substitution effect), meaning it merely redistributes money that might have been spent on other local entertainment options.

-Neglecting Non-Economic Factors: The proxy does not account for non-economic factors that might influence economic activities, such as cultural shifts, changes in consumer preferences, or broader economic downturns or booms that affect overall spending patterns regardless of the presence of an NBA team.

-Ignoring Negative Impacts: The presence of an NBA team can also have potential downsides, such as increased congestion, higher public safety costs on game days, and significant public expenditure on stadium subsidies and infrastructure improvements, which might not result in a net economic benefit.
-These aspects are not captured merely by the presence of a team.

-Heterogeneity Among Cities: The economic influence of NBA teams might vary significantly from one city to another based on a range of factors such as team popularity, the size of the metropolitan area, and the local economic structure.
-The proxy assumes a uniform impact across all cities, which is an oversimplification.

 Further research would benefit from better access to primary source financial documents and would include more granular monthly data.
 It would also benefit from data on all types of taxes cities exact from the NBA in addition to wage tax, such as net profits and sales tax.

-Philadelphia has denied most requests for public access to transaction records between Wells Fargo Center and the city with information in question in this study, among many others related to the stadium proposal (Althouse).
-Without access to documents needed to directly assess the predictions, this study relied on annual, city-level financial data.
-Accounting conventions varied between cities; fiscal years begin and end in different months.
-An analysis of monthly data would further articulate the nuances of the 2016 intervention and improve control of actuarial variances.
+Though municipal consolidated financial statements reviewed for this study cohered closely with US Generally Accepted Accounting Principles (GAAP) accounting conventions varied between cities.
+Fiscal years began and ended in different months in different cities.
+Different tax regimes defined tax categories different.
+While most data was published on an annual basis,monthly data would further articulate the nuances of the 2016 intervention and improve control of actuarial variances.

-##insert thing about how we're talking about what the EDAF may have owed, not what they actually paid, since we're not looking at primary source documentation.

 ## CONCLUSION